mistakenelf/fm/README.md

     - `touch filename.txt` Create new file in the current directory

     - `(rename or mv) newname.txt`Rename currently selected file or directory

-    - `cp /dir/to/move/to` Move currently selected file or directory

     - `delete or rm` Delete the currently selected file or directory